intellifi-nl/webapi-doc/resources.md

 * Paths, allows you to define a path through several locatons.
 Would create a passing object for items that match the exact path.
 * Passings, would allow you to see certain movements of items through the system (as defined in paths).
 Basically this would be an advanced filter.
 Which of my items have moved from a to b and to c?
-* Senses, would allow you to query the current SmartSpot sensor values.
-As used in the Sense & Control subsystem.